 Being late on a minimum payment, or skipping it altogether, can trigger a financial avalanche — late payment penalties, and a spike in your interest rate — that only worsen your budget crisis.

 Again, the worst course of action is inaction.
 Call your card issuer(s) and explain your circumstances.
 Without overpromising, let them know it’s a one-time occurrence (if it truly is).
 Let them know when you will be able to make your next payment.

 Creditors sometimes will extend your due date, waive a late fee, and even continue to report a “current” status to credit bureaus.

-Meanwhile, see if there’s any place in your budget you can squeeze (cell phone service?) or eliminate (cable TV or a streaming subscription?) an expense to free up extra cash.
+Meanwhile, see if there’s any place in your budget you can squeeze or eliminate expenses to free up extra cash.
+Try to reduce cell phone bills, or cancel cable TV or streaming subscriptions.

 What Happens If I Can’t Make My Personal Loan Payment?

 See “What happens if I can’t pay my credit card minimums?” above.
 Similar advice pertains.